SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 #### Technical Highlights

-**Innovations**: Sophisticated meta-model, schemas & instances, with scripting
+Sophisticated meta-model, schemas & instances, with scripting
-such that proprietary methods could be implemented (diagram types, regulatory content, auto-enforced method constraints).
-The full
+such that proprietary methods could be implemented (diagram types, regulatory content, auto-enforced methodology rules & constraints).
-specification of a methodology was a "Paradigm".
+The full specification of a methodology was a "Paradigm".

 | Contribution             | Details                             |
 | ------------------------ | ----------------------------------- |